govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 ### Why do we need it for mobile?

-As STS supports public clients, it is susceptible to malicious attacks.

-We have therefore implemented app integrity checks when the `/token` endpoint is called to ensure that the client is:
+We have implemented app integrity checks when the `/token` endpoint is called to ensure that the client is:
 1. genuine: the client is not being impersonated
 2. unmodified: the code we have deployed has not been changed by the device